mrichtarsky/linux-shared/README.md

 ```

 - A sitecustomize.py script is added so Python reports more info during an exception.
 However, Debian already has /usr/lib/python3.xx/sitecustomize.py with a (pretty useless) apport hook which takes precedence over our hook.
 If you don't need the apport hook just delete it and the error reporting hook will work.

+# ToDo

+- Do not use /usr/local/bin but /p/tools/bin